IchabodMorningstar/changlan_chen/README.md

 - Combine the pre-trained CNN with RNN to simulate the visual input limits and neural activities of the human brain, and analyze these constraints;
 - Conducted low-dimensional analysis and hand-tuned modeling to extract underlying principles behind human-like behaviors.

+### Integrated MCDM Model For Transport Safety Using Machine Learning Optimization
+Research Assistant, Faan Chen's Lab, Harvard University, US <br>
+Mar.
+2024 - Aug.
+2024

+- Collaborated in the development of a novel MCDM model incorporating machine learning tools such as grid search for optimizing DBSCAN clustering parameters;
+- Contributed to the integration of the LOPCOW objective weighting method with MULTIMOORA and DBSCAN to enhance decision support systems for transport safety;
+- Participated in the empirical study, analyzing data from the European Union to validate the model's effectiveness in providing reliable transport safety policy recommendations;
+- Co-authored the paper "An integrated MCDM model with enhanced decision support in transport safety using machine learning optimization" and published.

 ### Imitation Learning on Precise Robotic Control
 Research Assistant, AI4CE, NYU Tandon, US <br>
 Jun.
 2024 - Sep.
 2024